+The left-hand side is exactly $\mathcal{L}_{\text{AO}}$.
+For the text terms, the $\mathcal{L}_{\text{AR}}$ loss is defined in Eq.~\ref{ar-loss}.
 Combining the text and audio terms according to the joint factorization in Eq.~\ref{eq:poset-factorization} yields:

-where the final inequality follows from combining the text equality with the audio inequality derived above, we provide a detailed derivation in Appendix~\ref{appendix:derivation_train_obj}.
+Detailed derivation of this inequality is provided in Appendix~\ref{appendix:derivation_train_obj}, where this final inequality follows from combining the text equality with the audio inequality derived above.
 Thus, minimizing our practical training objective $\mathcal{L}_{\text{Unified}}(x)$ corresponds to minimizing an upper bound on the negative log-likelihood of the theoretically motivated joint distribution $\tilde p_\theta(x)$.
-This result is significant because: \begin{itemize} \item It provides theoretical justification for our hybrid AR-NAR training approach \item It guarantees that optimizing the computationally tractable objective $\mathcal{L}_{\text{Unified}}(x)$ will not deviate arbitrarily from the theoretically optimal objective $-\log \tilde p_\theta(x)$ \end{itemize}
+This result is significant because: (1) It provides theoretical justification for our hybrid AR-NAR training approach.
+(2) It guarantees that optimizing the computationally tractable objective $\mathcal{L}_{\text{Unified}}(x)$ will not deviate arbitrarily from the theoretically optimal objective $-\log \tilde p_\theta(x)$.

-\paragraph{Training pipeline and loss computation.} As illustrated in Figure~\ref{fig:training-attn} (a), our training pipeline starts from a pretrained text LLM and expands its vocabulary with discrete audio codebook tokens and control symbols ($\langle\text{SOA}\rangle$, $\langle\text{EOA}\rangle$).
-Each training sequence is organized as interleaved text spans and audio spans, where text spans are optimized with AR Loss while audio spans use the NAR diffusion objective.

-Despite its theoretical and practical advantages, the hybrid AR-NAR paradigm introduces a significant train-test discrepancies that can degrade generation quality.
+\paragraph{Training Pipeline and Loss Computation} Our training pipeline starts from a pretrained text LLM and expands its vocabulary with discrete audio codebook tokens and control symbols ($\langle\text{SOA}\rangle$, $\langle\text{EOA}\rangle$).
+Each training sequence is organized as interleaved text spans and audio spans.
+We provide an illustration of loss computation in Appendix \ref{appendix:figure_loss_attn}.
+Despite its theoretical and practical advantages, the hybrid AR-NAR paradigm introduces significant train-test discrepancies that can degrade generation quality.
 During training, audio spans are partially masked according to the diffusion process, while during inference, the model must generate audio and text tokens conditioned on complete text context and previously generated clean audio tokens.
 To bridge this gap, we propose three principled training strategies: